 Results:

-- The campaign was a remarkable success: 51 articles were published in print, online, on radio and on television, reaching a total of 19 million people.
+- The story and the book secured extensive media coverage with 51 articles published across print, online, radio, and TV, reaching a total of over 19 million people.

-- This widespread coverage sparked national conversations about sepsis, prompting the Minister of Social Affairs and Public Health to request a report and initiate work on a national action plan.
+In the end, the campaign sparked national conversations about sepsis, prompting the Minister of Social Affairs and Public Health to request a report and initiate work on a national action plan.